DavidLKing/neural-hypertagger/README.md

 To run the program, first preprocess your data:
 `python2 neural-preprocessor.py vectors.bin cat_embedd.bin inputfile.txt`

+The sample data that I used for testing the system can be found [here](http://ling.osu.edu/~king/hypertagger/data).

 Currently, `cat_embedd.bin` isn't being used.
 It's just a place hold.
 Feel free to point that to any random file on your system. `final_vocab.p` are lemmatized word vectors trained with word2vec.
 We'll eventually want to train our own, but feel free to used these.
 You can download those [here](http://ling.osu.edu/~king/hypertagger/final_vocab.p).
 These were originally trained by Evan Jaffe.

 One you have preprocessed data, just run this to evaluate the system accuracy on dev: